Phenotypes of vascular flow networks

-Here, we propose a generalized model for the development of plant and animal venation networks and analyze the resulting phenotypes using Pareto concepts.
-In the case of the venation networks found in plants and animals, different weighted topologies, expected to be drawn from the Pareto front, are needed for each specific evolutionary niche.
-Building and tuning these networks so that they acquire the desired architecture is a complicated process several aspects of which are not sufficiently understood.
-Often, in the case of animals, the positions and dimensions of the largest vessels (such as the aorta) are genetically predetermined and fixed.
-However, smaller vessels are too numerous to be efficiently genetically encoded and are believed to develop in a self-organized fashion in both plants and animals~\cite{Feugier2005,Feller2015,LeNoble2005,Kurz2001,Nguyen2006}.
-In fact, the abstract mechanisms governing self-organization of vasculature in plants and animals can be considered equivalent ~\cite{Ronellenfitsch2016}.
-In general, these mechanisms involve a process that is able to remodel an initial mesh of veins according to the flux of blood (in animals), or cells connected by carrier proteins according to a morphogen (in plants).
-If the flux is large, vessels adapt by increasing their diameter (or transport capacity); unused connections die out.
+In plants, where a well preserved fossil record of the venation exists, the fast transitions between reticulate and non-reticulate patterns over evolutionary time are evidence for an easily tunable mechanism generating vascular phenotypes ~\cite{Givnish2005,Blonder2016}.
+These transitions can also be effected artificially by single gene knockouts~\cite{Steynen2003,Carland2009} or small changes in phytohormone concentrations~\cite{Berleth2000}.
+In the case of animals, often the positions and dimensions of the largest vessels (such as the aorta) are genetically predetermined and fixed.
+However, smaller vessels are too numerous to be efficiently genetically encoded and are believed to develop in a self-organized fashion~\cite{LeNoble2005,Kurz2001,Nguyen2006}.
+The abstract mechanisms governing self-organization of vasculature in plants and animals appear to be universal~\cite{Ronellenfitsch2016}.
+For instance, in plant leaves, auxin canalization, involving flow of a chemical morphogen, is believed to guide development of the network pattern \{Refs.~\cite{Smith2009,Scarpella2006,Verna2015,Feugier2005,Feller2015}, Fig.~\ref{fig:figure1}~(c,d)\} and in animal vasculature, vessels respond to wall shear stress~\cite{Eichmann2005,Hu2012,Kurz2001,Scianna2013,Hacking1996}.
+Generically, these mechanisms involve a process that is able to remodel an initial mesh of veins according to the flow of blood (in animals), or cells connected by carrier proteins according to a morphogen (in plants).
+If the flow is large, vessels adapt by increasing their diameter; unused connections die out.
 This process has been observed directly in animals~\cite{Chen2012} and indirectly in plants~\cite{Marcos2014}.
-The process relies on the local value of flux and can lead to globally optimized vascular networks when coupled to overall growth of the organism or organ in which the veins are embedded ~\cite{Ronellenfitsch2016}.